bestia-dev-archived/mem2/README.md

 Hopefully more advanced and interesting.
 Read the interesting StructModel.md to understand the basics of the new structs and data.
 I tried to use `dynamic borrow checker`.
 Then I realized, it was not a smart move.
 It was not how Rust should work.
 I will try to rethink it in the next iteration using `lifetimes` and `static borrow checker`.
 I built a 2 player mode over WebSockets.
 With lot of refactoring and enhancements to make the code more Rust idiomatic.
 I added image transitions and sounds.
 All 100% Rust code.
 I learned to use Clippy and the Browser F12 Console.
 The html+JavaScript+css part didn't change much.
 It is just "boilerplate code".
-I opened an account on Azure and create a Linux Virtual Machine to host the game server mem2_server.
+I opened an account on Azure and create a Linux Virtual Machine to host the game server mem2_server and then closed it.
+And then opened a google cloud platform account and repeat.
 I learned how to build with Rust and Warp a http + WebSocket server that listen on the same port.
 I learned a lot!
 And there is more to learn.
 The parts of Rust that are very different from other languages are the toughest.
 A totally new way of thinking.
 ## VSCode